Back to all articles

 O-1 (Extraordinary Ability)

-For individuals with extraordinary achievement in science, arts, education, business, or athletics.
+For individuals with internationally recognized achievements in science, arts, education, business, or athletics.
 No lottery.

 DV Lottery (Diversity Visa)

-Grants ~50,000 green cards annually by lottery.
-Japan is not an eligible country, so Japanese nationals cannot apply.
+~50,000 green cards via annual lottery.
+Japan is not an eligible country — Japanese nationals cannot apply.

 Cost Summary